 The government recognise a DMPS claim still requires significant investigations, and they have allocated £7,000 within every DMPS tariff award to cover any legal fees.

 The £7,000 will be sent to you as part of the compensation award you receive under the age-based tariff.

 Please note that you will only pay up to £7,000, and all fees will be calculated against our hourly rate.

 If your application is unsuccessful for any reason, you will not be charged any legal fees.
 There is no requirement to have any legal expenses insurance.

-The information that is required for a DMPS claim can be difficult for someone suffering from mesothelioma to deal with or an added worry for care givers, Ashtons Legal specialist asbestos team would be able to support you or your family in putting together an application and the process is relatively quick in comparison to a civil legal claim.
+The information that is required for a DMPS claim can be difficult for someone suffering from mesothelioma to deal with or an added worry for caregivers, the Ashtons Legal specialist asbestos team would be able to support you or your family in putting together an application, and the process is relatively quick in comparison to a civil legal claim.

 DMPS and the Compensation Recovery Unit

 If you are successful in your DMPS claim, you will not need to pay anything back to the Department for Work and Pensions.
 This is because the DMPS will refund the government any benefits you have received at the conclusion of your claim.
 After this, you will continue to receive all benefits you are eligible for life.